“Hey, why should I be on the Internet?”

 The Internet Archive deserves our appreciation and support; if there ever was some kind of Nobel Prize for the Internet, it would win.
 Let’s Lock The Web Open … for the future.

-The post "More Stuff On It Than You Can Possibly Imagine" was originally squeezed out of the bottom of an old rusted tube of toothpaste at CogDogBlog (http://cogdogblog.com/2015/03/more-stuff-on-it/) on March 1, 2015.
+The post "More Stuff On It Than You Can Possibly Imagine" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (https://cogdogblog.com/2015/03/more-stuff-on-it/) on March 1, 2015.